Edudeiko/edudeiko.github.io/_posts/2020-10-21-KNN-from-scratch.md

     '''print an accuracy score'''
     return f'Accuracy score: {np.mean(y_test==y_pred)}'
 ```
-## Now we can test created KNN model on a dataset

 If you’ve been reading for these long here is the whole code from the above.